 The National Archives is the official place of deposit for government records where members of the public can view original archives.
 To find out more see What we do.

-Documents and microfilms may be ordered by researchers from 10.00-12.15 and 13.30-16.00 daily.
-Archives ordered by a researcher in person which are held in off-site storage are produced in the reading room on the following working day.
+Documents and microfilms may be ordered by researchers from 10.00-12.45 and 14.00-16.00 daily.
+Archives ordered by a researcher in person which are held in off-site storage are produced as soon as they are delivered, at present delivery times are unfortunately variable.
 Advance orders by email will only be accepted for material held in off-site storage and for readers ticket holders only.
 For information about accessing material held off-site please see Ordering archives in advance.

-Readers are advised to check the status of the archives they have ordered by phoning in advance of their visit.
+Readers are advised to check the status of the archives they have ordered by contacting us in advance of their visit.

 The National Archives is located on Bishop Street in Dublin City centre.
 See Map us for further details.

 Our holdings include files from departments of state, the courts (including wills) and public bodies such as the Central Statistics Office, the Ordnance Survey and the Valuation Office, among others that are included in the schedule to the National Archives Act, 1986.
 We also hold many private collections, including family and estate papers, solicitors’ collections, hospital collections and business records.